Perella Weinberg Partners: Advisory

 In March 2019, the firm advised Oaktree Capital Management in its sale of a 62% stake to Brookfield Asset Management, a deal valued at approximately $4.7 billion.
 In June of the same year, Perella advised Altran in its sale to consulting firm Capgemini, a take-over valued at $4.1 billion.
 Later in October, Perella advised the board of Groupe PSA in their $50 billion merger with Fiat Chrysler Automobiles that, upon close, would create the world’s fourth-largest automaker.
 In November, Perella was the financial advisor to PayPal in their $4 billion acquisition of Honey Science Corp, a shopping and rewards platform.

 Perella was financial advisor to the Directors of iHeart Media during its $20 billion restructuring, considered the largest restructuring of 2019.
 They were also advisor to the $4 billion recapitalization of Concordia Resources.

 In April 2020, Perella was the financial advisor to an ad hoc group of PG&E unsecured bond holders in connection to PG&E’s restructuring agreement.
-In 2020, the firm served as financial advisor to California Resources Corporation in connection with various liability management transactions and the company’s pre-arranged Chapter 11 plan of reorganization.
+In 2020, the firm was financial advisor to California Resources Corporation in connection with various liability management transactions and the company’s pre-arranged Chapter 11 plan of reorganization.

 In April 2020, the firm was hired to advise the U.S. Treasury Department in connection with the portion of the CARES Act focused on businesses critical to maintaining national security.
 In December 2020, Perella advised Northrop Grumman on the sale of its Federal IT and Mission Support Services Business to Veritas Capital for $3.4 billion.

 In February 2021, Perella was the exclusive financial advisor to Kraft Heinz in connection with the sale of its Planters brand to Hormel Foods for $3.35 billion.
 In May, the firm was financial advisor to Discovery, Inc.’s Independent Transaction Committee in connection with Discovery’s combination with AT&T’s WarnerMedia, advised Cimarex Energy on its $8.9 billion all-stock merger of equals with Cabot Oil & Gas, and was financial advisor to Vonovia in connection with its $22 billion business combination with Deutsche Wohnen.
 Perella also advised KKR on its $5.3 billion take-private acquisition of Cloudera in June 2021.
 The firm advised MKS instruments on its $5.1 billion acquisition of Atotech in July of the same year.

+In late 2021, the firm advised Baxter International on its $12.4 billion acquisition of HIll-Rom.